matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 To solve this problem, we propose adding a second endpoint that is only used for binding to an identity server of the user's choice.
-This endpoint will not bind the threepid to the user's account on the homeserver, only on the identity server.
+This endpoint will not bind the threepid to the user's account on the homeserver, only the identity server.

 In addition, the existing binding endpoint will lose the ability to bind